 You can visit Stresa for the day or lunch on fish from the lake on Isola dei Pescatori (Fishermen's Island).
 If you prefer to walk, many hiking trails lead up into the hills that surround the town.

-Our itineraries will give you suggestions for what is possible when you travel in Verbania, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Verbania, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Verbania

 Places & hotels on the map

 - Como 44 kilometers away

 - Lezzeno 49 kilometers away